JuliaPOMDP/POMDPs.jl/README.md

 2. Writing solver software.
 3. Running simulations efficiently.

-There are [multiple interfaces for expressing and interacting with (PO)MDPs](http://juliapomdp.github.io/POMDPs.jl/latest/def_pomdp): When the *[explicit](http://juliapomdp.github.io/POMDPs.jl/latest/explicit)* interface is used, the transition and observation probabilities are explicitly defined using api [functions](http://juliapomdp.github.io/POMDPs.jl/latest/explicit/#functional-form-explicit-pomdp) or [tables](http://juliapomdp.github.io/POMDPs.jl/latest/explicit/#tabular-form-explicit-pomdp); when the *[generative](http://juliapomdp.github.io/POMDPs.jl/latest/generative)* interface is used, only a single step generator (e.g. (s', o, r) = G(s,a)) needs to be defined.
+There are [multiple interfaces for expressing and interacting with (PO)MDPs](http://juliapomdp.github.io/POMDPs.jl/latest/def_pomdp): When the *[explicit](http://juliapomdp.github.io/POMDPs.jl/latest/explicit)* interface is used, the transition and observation probabilities are explicitly defined using api [functions](http://juliapomdp.github.io/POMDPs.jl/latest/explicit/#functional-form-explicit-pomdp) or [tables](http://juliapomdp.github.io/POMDPs.jl/latest/explicit/#tabular-form-explicit-pomdp); when the *[generative](http://juliapomdp.github.io/POMDPs.jl/latest/generative)* interface is used, only a single step simulator (e.g. (s', o, r) = G(s,a)) needs to be defined.

 For help, please post to the Google group at [https://groups.google.com/forum/#!forum/pomdps-users](https://groups.google.com/forum/#!forum/pomdps-users), or on gitter at https://gitter.im/JuliaPOMDP.
 See [NEWS.md](NEWS.md) for information on changes.